William Shawcross: Deliver Us From Evil: Peacekeepers, Warlords, and a World of Endless Conflict (2000)Deliver Us From Evil overviews the work of the United Nations during the 1990s to ameliorate situations in many of the world's trouble spots of that decade, largely as seen through the eyes of Kofi Annan, whom Shawcross accompanied on his travels.

 At the most negative end of the spectrum, a capsule review in The New Yorker concluded: "Shawcross's reporting here is often secondhand; his prose is dreary; and his thinking (which frequently takes refuge in anti-Americanism) is lazy.
 The result is an insult to the gravity of the issues he purports to address, and—worse—to the anguish of the world's politically endangered peoples."
 Shawcross's optimistic attitude "as a booster for the UN" was criticised as unwarranted by reviewers from left and right, with all arguing the UN has a long record of failures.
 His identifying Cambodia as a UN success story drew particular quibbles, while several found fault with the book's analytical conclusions (or, more precisely, its lack thereof).

 Robert Kagan, reviewing it for Commentary, labelled Deliver Us From Evil "little more than an exercise in liberal handwringing."

-The more balanced reviewers, witness New Zealand diplomat Terence O'Brien who was on the ground at UN Headquarters for large parts of Shawcross' tale during the ascendancy of Bill Clinton, paint it as excellent first-hand history and feel that it "is unlikely soon to be bettered", terming his book sharp and comprehensive.
-"Shawcross enjoys a reputation as a chronicler of the blemishes in modern international behaviour...
-The response of the so-called international community to the continuing rash of internal conflict is subjected to clinical appraisal" might have triggered some reviewers' esprit de corps so readers are well-advised to read and judge for themselves.
+New Zealand diplomat Terence O'Brien said it was excellent first-hand history which "is unlikely soon to be bettered", terming his book sharp and comprehensive.
+"Shawcross enjoys a reputation as a chronicler of the blemishes in modern international behaviour ...
+The response of the so-called international community to the continuing rash of internal conflict is subjected to clinical appraisal".